 La Mer justified the steep price with science, claiming that Crème de la Mer’s formula of fermented sea kelp was originally developed by NASA physicist Max Huber to treat his severe chemical burns.

 At the time, consumers were shocked.
 The price of Crème de la Mer made waves and hit headlines, as shoppers concerned with anti-aging care were firmly divided into haves and have-nots.

-Nearly a decade and a half later, a new wave of anti-aging products are making the price of Crème de la Mer look positively cheap.
+Nearly a decade and a half later, a new wave of anti-aging products is making the price of Crème de la Mer look positively cheap.

 For example, if you're a fan of the original, you can now treat yourself to La Mer Serum, which rings in at an astounding $320 for just one ounce.
 Instead, maybe you'd like to smother your skin with Inhibit Tensolift by Spanish skincare giants, Natura Bisse—a bargain at just over $600.

 Or perhaps Chanel Precision Sublimage Serum Essential Regenerating Cream?
 At $220 per ounce, Chanel's most expensive cream contains Planifolia PFA, “an ultra-pure, ultra-powerful ingredient created through an exclusive purification technique developed by Chanel.”